GideonBrasil/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+A single page Ajax-based Twitter clone that uses Express, jquery, javascript, HTML5, and CSS3.
+This project was created for the purpose of improving my front-end chops during LHL bootcamp.

+## Final Project

 ## Getting Started

-1. Fork this repository, then clone your fork of this repository.
+1. Fork this repository, then clone your fork of this repository to your local machine.
 2. Install dependencies using the `npm install` command.
-3. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm start` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.
+5. Have fun writing tweets.

 ## Dependencies

 - Express
-- Node 5.10.x or above
+- Node.js
+- body-parser
+- MongoDB
+- Md5
+- Chance